amazingrando/gumshoe/srd/6-YourCharacter.md

   - track people, animals, or vehicles across grass or through forests

+### Painting (Technical)

+As a fine art painter of some promise, you can:

+  - make quick sketches to retain the key details of a scene

+  - remember and distinguish faces and postures of individuals you see in person, no matter how briefly

+  - detect unnatural elements in a landscape, for example, a real-life error of perspective suggesting its corruption by alien physics

+  - tell forgeries from genuine works

+  - determine whether two pictures were produced by the same hand

+Making a noteworthy painting requires a spend/Push.

 ### Pathology (Academic)

 You are trained in carrying out medical examinations of living human subjects and forming diagnoses based on your findings.
 You can